Main Cloud Security Challenges and How to Solve Them

 One of the fundamental cloud security challenges stems from the shared responsibility model.
 In this model, cloud service providers and customers share the responsibility for securing the cloud environment.
 Providers typically manage the security of the cloud infrastructure, while customers are responsible for securing the data and applications they deploy in the cloud.
 This division can lead to misunderstandings and gaps in security, as customers may assume that the provider handles more security tasks than they do.
 Clear delineation of responsibilities and continuous collaboration between providers and customers is essential to address these challenges in cloud security.

-Contact our experts to get advice on the best cloud security approach for your company
+Contact our experts to get advice on the best cloud security approach for your company.

 Misconfiguration and Invalid Change Management